 I always use pork belly for my Chashu recipe, but if you try pork shoulder, let me know.
 I personally would not recommend using pork loin for this recipe.

-Where to Buy Pork Belly
+Where To Buy Pork Belly

 You may not find pork belly sitting at the butcher window or sold pre-packaged, but most butchers should have them stored in the freezer.
 So don’t be shy to ask the butcher at your local grocery stores or meat deli.
 Ready to make pork belly on the same day?
 Do call ahead and factor in the defrosting time as they usually come frozen.